-Determination of geographical originFig.
-4 showed relative importance of the features ranked by ReliefF algorithm on the training set.
-As stated earlier, a 10-fold grid search cross validation was used to obtain the optimal classifiers.
-Specifically, as shown in Fig. 5, with only one selected feature, RF achieved 48% of mean cross-validation accuracy, while SVM can reach up to 63%.
-The performances of both RF and SVM were boosted with more features been added.
-Eventually, both algorithms reached 100% training accuracy with only four features (Al, Rb, B, and Na), when optimal hyperparameters were also applied.
-Ultimately, the optimal classifiers generated were utilized for model validation on the testing set.
-The independent validation results could be found in table 2, where kappa coefficient is a statistic for testing interrater reliability31.
-The result suggested that using both classifiers showed perfect classification results for all types of GI rice with 100% accuracy.
-It can be further concluded that information from these four elements has significant differentiation power to make the classification.
-With the information above, we then plotted the relative medium concentration of above four elements in radar plot.
-As shown Fig 6, each GI rice possessed its unique elemental pattern.
+Determination of geographical origins of Chinise GI rice

+Fig. 4 and Fig. 5 show the relative importance of featuresand the results of cross-validation, respectively.
+With only one selected feature, the mean cross-validation accuracy of 48% was achieved by RF, while 63% by SVM.
+The performance of both RF and SVM boosted dramatcially with more features been added.
+Eventually, with only four features (Al, Rb, B, and Na), the accuracy of 100% was obtained by both RF and SVM along with optimal hyperparameters were applied.
+The result of independent validation using the testing set is shown in table 2, including accuracy and kappa coefficient which is a statistic for testing the interrater reliability31.
+Both classifiers could predicit the geographical originis of all types of GI rice with 100% accuracy.
+The result indicated that the information from the four features had a significant power of differentiation to enable the classification.
 By far, it is still challenging to elucidate the rationale why these four elements are showing such strong differentiation power in this study.
 The complexity here, is at least partially due to the fact that we covered samples from all three dominate rice producing regions in China: the Northeast China plain (WC, PJ-1, and PJ-2), Yangtze River Basin (SY, JS), and southeast coastal region (GG).
 The wide geological sampling scope would potentially brought along significant diversities in factors such as soil characteristics, agricultural practices, etc, which are all closely related to the elemental profile of crops32,33

-PJ-1 vs PJ-2: multiple factors may lead to different elemental distribution in rice

-In addition, multiple studies demonstrated that the rice genotype also plays a very important role in determining the level of metals accumulated in rice grains37,38 In this study, PJ-1 and PJ-2, two genotypic differed rice yet harvested in almost identical geographical region, showed different elemental pattern (see table 1, Fig. 6).
-For example PJ-1 has the highest level of Al ,while the level in PJ-2 was the lowest among all the six GI rice been studied.34,35

-Cd as key indicator to differentiate rice from southeast coastal region of China
+Elemental profiling of Chinise GI riceThe relative median concentrations of the four features were shown in Fig. 6 using radar plot.
+It’s obvious that each type of GI rice possessed its unique elemental profiling.
+Specifically, PJ-1 and PJ-2, which were from a same geographical region but with genotypic difference, showed significantly different elemental profiling.
+For example, PJ-1 had the highest level of Al among all the six types of GI rice, whilst PJ-2 had the lowest.
+The results demonstrated that the genotype also played an important role on the accumulation of metals in rice, which have been reported in muiliple stuides34,35.

+Biomaker?